Beth Roberts Veterinary Physiotherapy

 Veterinary contact

-Before your horse can receive treatment, veterinary consent and referral must be gained under the Veterinary Surgeons Act, 1966.
-In gaining referral, you permit ongoing communication between myself and the practice's veterinarians as long as your horse is receiving treatment.
+Before your animal can receive treatment, veterinary consent must be gained under the Veterinary Surgeons Act, 1966.
+In gaining permission, you permit ongoing communication between myself and the practice's veterinarians as long as your animal is receiving treatment.

 Data Protection